- 1. Requirements Management

 RM is a component of requirements engineering (RE), which bridges the divide between a client’s needs and what developers create.
-When done well, RE has the ability to create a solid framework for software development, which is critical since poor software engineering requirements management is a root of many project failures.
+When done well, RE has the ability to create a solid framework for software development.
+This is critical since poor software engineering requirements management is a root of many project failures.

 A CIO magazine study found that “Analysts report that as many as 71% of software projects that fail do so because of poor requirements management, making it the single biggest reason for project failure.”

 In 1999, NASA built the $125 million Mars Climate Orbiter probe.
 The probe failed because it entered orbit 100 kilometers too close to Mars.
-The source of the error was incompatible specifications; an important component of RE.
+The source of the error was a conflict between different requirements; eliminating such conflicts is an important component of RE.

 Understanding the details involved in requirements engineering and best practices can set you on the path to successfully meeting client expectations.